MikeSemicolonD/Polybius_Arcade_Fan_Game/README.md

   * 'B' to Quit.
 (When in Main Menu)

 # Note:
   The arcade should be limited to two specific rotations on the y-axis (0 and 180), otherwise the arcade machine won't display anything.
+This is because the game uses Vector2D.

 # Screenshots:
 ![](ProjectArcade/Build/2019/Screenshots/1.PNG)